UniversityofWarwick/containers-postgres/README.md

-# containers-postgres
+# PostgreSQL images

-Custom PostgreSQL images.
+Customised PostgreSQL images with extensions installed, for development and testing.